-Are you looking for a simple first-trimester pregnancy workout?
+Are you looking for a safe and effective first trimester workout?

 You’re in the right place.

-But you can also do more intense workouts such as running and weightlifting.
+But you can also do high-impact activities such as running and strength training.
 This is especially true if you already did these activities before becoming pregnant.

 The workouts in this post will cover lifting weights and cardio.

-*Only do this workout if you have been cleared by your doctor to exercise.*
+*Only do this workout program if you have been cleared by your healthcare provider to exercise in pregnancy.*

 As with all things in life, start low and go slow.